BoLiupro/UniMob/README.md

   Encodes diverse city spatial structures into a **shared latent space** via a spatio-temporal encoder, and decodes them back to city-specific identifiers through a lightweight decoder for cross-city generalization.

 3. **Diffusion-based Mobility Generator**
-  Uses a conditional **Diffusion Transformer (DiT)** to generate mobility sequences in the unified space, guided by travel plans and start conditions, producing realistic and diverse trajectories.
+  Uses a conditional **Diffusion Transformer (DiT)** to generate mobility sequences in the unified space, guided by travel plans and start conditions, producing realistic and diverse mobility.

 <p align="center">
   <img src="framework.png"/>